erizov/Professor/semester_7/lecture_44_quantum_computing/grover_algorithm/README.md

 ### Analysis

 3. What are the best-case, average-case, and worst-case time complexities?
-4. When would you choose Grover Algorithm over alternative algorithms?
+4. When would you choose Grover AApproachover alternative algorithms?

 ### Application